tyler-moad/Color-Space-Visualisation-With-Python/README.md

 #### - Color spaces visualisation (RGB, HSV, HLS)
 #### - Image pixels visualisation in the previously cited spaces.

 ### I use Plotly to generate a fully interactive 3D graph that is easy to use and allows you to simply explore your picture's colors.
-Just the download the html files in the repo and try it on your browser.
+Just download the html files in the repo and try it on your browser.

 <p align="left">
   <img